-The Volunteer Literacy Tutoring Program (VLT), operated by a dedicated team of staff and volunteers, serves over 1,400 adult literacy students each year by matching them on a one-to-one or small group basis with 350 volunteer tutors throughout the city.
-Volunteers donate on average over 24,000 hours each year.
+ABS Literacy Tutoring Services are provided by dedicated staff and volunteers, serving over 500 adult literacy students each year by matching them on a one-to-one or small group basis with 200 volunteer tutors throughout the city.
+Volunteers donate on average over 20,000 hours each year.
 The program has several tutoring sites city-wide, where volunteers can access instructional materials, meet with their students, receive training or meeting with a tutor coordinator.
 Volunteer tutors are trained to assist adults in reaching higher levels of basic skills, which will lead to an enhanced ability to function as a citizen, worker, student, or family member.

 Who do we serve?

-VLT provides individualized instruction in basic literacy, English language, and math skills to adults in the PCC district who read below eighth grade level.
-Some VLT sites also offer the opportunity to develop computer literacy skills.
+Adult students receive individualized instruction in basic literacy, English language, and math skills.
+Some campuses also offer an opportunity to develop computer literacy skills.

 Tutors work with learners in ESOL levels 1-5 and learners in the Adult Basic Education Program.
 ESOL learners are adult refugees, immigrants, and U.S. Citizens, whose first language is not English and who need to improve communication, reading, writing, speaking and listening skills.
 Learners in the Adult Basic Education Program need help in improving basic literacy and math skills or getting prepared for the GED exam.